Skip to main content

 Create an IAM role for Intruder

-1. Log into the AWS IAM console and go to 'Roles':
+1. Log in to the AWS IAM console and go to 'Roles':

 2. Now click on 'Create role':

-3. For the next step you'll need Intruder's AWS Account ID and External ID.
+3. For the next step, you'll need Intruder's AWS Account ID and External ID.

 4. Copy the Account ID and External ID to a text document (or leave the Intruder portal open in a separate browser tab):